 With over 45% of the total outdoor inventory and only 13% of the total UK population, London is the centre of outdoor advertising in the UK.
 More broadly, outdoor is concentrated in the top 10 population centres, but with a further 65 cities in the UK with a population above 100, 000, totaling some 20million people, much of the national outdoor audience is left relatively untouched.
 Some of these smaller cities present prime long tail advertising opportunities, but currently lack the media infrastructure to support a significant outdoor campaign.

 Reaching this long tail audience can be incredibly valuable for brands as there is less competition from other outdoor media in these areas.
-Campaigns can also be targeted effectively to specific regions and demographics, resulting in a more efficient ROI for advertisers.
+Campaigns can also target demographics, resulting in a more efficient ROI for advertisers.
 In many cases cities like Swansea and Bristol, for example, there is limited available outdoor advertising space, and car advertising can be a great way to increase the reach and impact of a campaign.

 This is why at Car Quids we’re building the largest car advertising network in the UK.
 Our drivers commute to work in the morning with everyone else, exposing the media on their cars to commuters in high dwell time situations.
 Covering over 100 towns and cities in the UK, our fleet is possibly the most geographically diverse available to any advertiser wanting to run outdoor advertising campaigns.
 Brands can find more information on running a car advertising campaign on our brands page.

 Outdoor advertising has been around since the Stone Age, literally.
 Cave drawings were some of the first creative works completed by humans, with only the most basic tools our instinct has been to share our experiences in the simplest way possible.
 These drawings all tell stories, every one is different, but as humans we can relate to their messages.